NaifZaghmout/World-Cup-Winner-2022/README.md

 - ##### Explore The City Page

   - This sections contains 14 images.
-  - The images for the nices places in the city  .
+  - The images for the nices places in the city.

   ![Explore The City Page](assets/images/explore-image.png.png)